 For most communities, the standard by which local health care is judged is relatively simple: “do we have reasonable access to 24/7 emergency rural health care?”

-The small (population 1,000) West Kootenay village of Kaslo has a medical facility run by Interior Health, which provides medical services for the entire North Kootenay Lake region.
-In response to its limited hours of operation, a group of citizens came together, formed a society, and are striving to establish a parallel, fee for service operation that will offer what the IH facility does not — seven day a week, 24/7 emergency care — the Kaslo & Area Medical Care Society.
+The small (population of 1,000) West Kootenay village of Kaslo has a medical facility run by Interior Health, which provides medical services for the entire North Kootenay Lake region.
+In response to its limited hours of operation, a group of citizens came together, formed a society, and are striving to establish a parallel, fee-for-service operation that will offer what the IH facility does not — seven day a week, 24/7 emergency care — the Kaslo & Area Medical Care Society.